 You are an IT professional from a specific industry.
 You do not have the necessary certifications.
 Your chances of being hired at intermittent positions are good.

 You are an IT professional with relevant certifications.
 You do not have industry specific work experience.
-Your chances of being hired of entry level positions are good.
+Your chances of being hired of entry level positions are good (also consider checking out this perfect parcel of information for cissp certification).

 Basically, you will find a job one way or the other.
 What you need to understand is your future employers interest in your growth.
 Will that organization invest in you?